-Being prepared for emergencies is something we can all do to lessen the effects should one occur.
-Individuals and families should be prepared to take care of themselves for at least 72 hours in the event of an emergency situation by having an emergency survival kit.
+Being prepared for any emergency is something we can all do to lessen the effects should one occur.
+You can do this by making a plan, building a kit, and staying informed.
+Individuals and families should be prepared to take care of themselves for at least 72 hours in the event of an emergency.

 For more information about emergency preparedness, please explore the resources in the Emergency Preparedness section of our website or contact a public health inspector at (705) 267–1181 or 1–800–461–1818.